 This example shows how to enable custom masked subsystems in Control System Designer.
 Once configured, you can tune a custom masked subsystem in the same way as any supported blocks in Simulink® Control Design™.
 For more information, see What Blocks Are Tunable?.

-Lead-Lag Controller block in the
+For this example, you tune the Lead-Lag Controller block in the

 scdleadexample.m.
 To open this file, at the MATLAB® command line, type

 There is only one pole allowed (

 There is only one zero allowed (

 The gain is tunable (

 Alternatively, you can set

 SCDConfigFcn using the

 In the Edit Architecture dialog box, on the Blocks tab, click Add Blocks.
-In the Select Blocks to Tune dialog box, click
+Then, in the Select Blocks to Tune dialog box, click

-Step 3 On the Signals tab, the analysis points defined in the Simulink model are automatically added as Locations.
+In the Edit Architecture dialog box, on the Signals tab, the analysis points defined in the Simulink model are automatically added as Locations.

 To view the response, click Plot.

-The Control System Designer app contains four methods to tune a control system:
+The Control System Designer app contains four methods to tune a control system.

 Manually tune the parameters of the

-Lead-Lag Controller using the compensator editor.
+Lead-Lag Controllerusing the Compensator Editor.
 For more information, see Tune Simulink Blocks Using Compensator Editor.